liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

    **Notes:** If custom parameters are supplied, they will be checked for validity against published stability intervals.
-If other parameter values are desired, it is recommended to use the following function, :c:func:`ARKodeSetAdaptivityFn()`.
+If other parameter values are desired, it is recommended to instead provide a custom function through a call to :c:func:`ARKodeSetAdaptivityFn()`.

 .. c:function:: int ARKodeSetCFLFraction(void* arkode_mem, realtype cfl_frac)

    Specifies the fraction of the estimated explicitly stable step to use.

    **Arguments:**
       * *arkode_mem* -- pointer to the ARKode memory block.
-      * *cfl_frac* -- maximum allowed fraction of explicitly stable step (default is 0.5)
+      * *cfl_frac* -- maximum allowed fraction of explicitly stable step (default is 0.5).

    **Return value:**
       * *ARK_SUCCESS* if successful